intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 You can easily add new documents to your repositories, right from Unity.

-Click the `Create` button to add a file to a `SharePoint Site > Folder`:
+Click the `Create` button to add a file to a Folder:

 [![Create button](unity-8-user-guide/images/create-button.png)](unity-8-user-guide/images/create-button.png)

 |**Note**: The `Create` button is only displayed when you have selected a Folder in the Folder View.
-If All Repositories, SharePoint Instance, or a SharePoint Site node is selected in the Folder View, the `Create` button is hidden.
+If All Repositories, or a Folder related to a SharePoint Site node is selected in the Folder View, the `Create` button is hidden.

 The New Document dialog box will be displayed: